ViRT1ST/BeDownloader/README.md

 Written with Electron, Puppeteer and other JS libraries.

 ## Features
-- Parses given URLs for galleries and downloads all images from them.
+- Parses URLs for galleries and downloads all images from them.
 - Downloads full-size original images if it available.
 - Writes information about project into downloades images (JPEG metadata).
 - Keeps history for all downloaded projects.